- This event has passed.

 Brazilian Digital Media Studies: Two Talks

-Please join us as C21’s visiting media scholars from Brazil present their research on digital media technologies!
-This event will consist of two short talks and a Q&A.
+C21’s visiting media scholars from Brazil present their research on digital media technologies.
+This event consisted of two short talks and a Q&A. Watch below!

 Fatima Regis Oliveira